WesPeacock/Xref2Var/README.md

 There are 6 steps (PS1-6) of the PromoteSubentry Process.
 The above steps have been interspersed:

-- XRC1.
+1. XRC1.
 Modify the FLEx database to have a unidirectional Complex to Component crossref types.

-- PS1.
+2. PS1.
 Import  *ModelEntries-MDFroot.db*  into Initial FLEx database to set up Model Subentries.

-- XRC2.
+3. XRC2.
 Add components to complex entries.
 See note above.

-- PS2.
+4. PS2.
 Run **runse2lx.sh** subentry extraction and promotion.

-- XRC3.
+5. XRC3.
 Ensure all the component entries are flagged with a component type.

-- XRC4.
-Modify the import mapping so that *mnx* markers are mapped to the new crossref type.
+6. XRC4.
+Run **mn2xref.pl** and check the lexical references in the SFM file against the list in the FLEx database.

-- PS3/XRC5.
+7. PS3/XRC5.
 Import SFM file with Subentries.
+Modify the import mapping so that *mnx* markers are mapped to the new crossref type.

-- PS4.
+8. PS4.
 Run **runVar2Compform.sh** to make the subentries into complex forms

-- PS5.
+9. PS5.
 Delete the  *"SubEntry Type Flag"* & Model Entries.

-- XRC6.
+10. XRC6.
 Run the **Xrf2Cmpnt.pl** to add the crossrefs as components.

-- XRC7.
+11. XRC7.
 Delete Complex/Component crossref types from the database.

-- PS6.
+12. PS6.
 Delete the Model Complex form template entries

 ## Notes